parthgiramkar/FLIGHT_PRICE-PREDICTION_SYSTEM/README.md

                                                   FLIGHT PRICE PREDICTION SYSTEM

-Built using the flask for the deployement of ML Models , part of the Flask for ML Course
+Built using flask for deployement of ML Models , part of the Flask for ML Course